-Cambodia is still amazingly cheap, even by South East Asian standards, although you can still spend an absolute fortune on outrageously priced tours and expensive hotels if you want to.
+Despite creeping package tourism pushing prices up Cambodia is still amazingly cheap, even by South East Asian standards, although you can still spend an absolute fortune on outrageously priced tours and expensive hotels if you want to.
 The Cambodian currency is the Reil, but USD is widely accepted too especially for larger transactions.
-It does work out more expensive if you rely on the US currency however, and it is always advisable to use local currency whenever possible.
+It does work out more expensive if you rely on the US currency however, and as always it is always advisable to use local currency whenever possible.
 Like the rest of South East Asia, alcohol will be your biggest expense if you fancy a few drinks with dinner (especially if you drink imported beer), but everything else is simply dirt cheap.

 ATM’s are starting to become more common in the major cities and tourist hubs, but still remain relatively rare in the more rural off the beaten track places.

 Accommodation costs can be really good if you are travelling on a budget.
 Cheap hostels can be found for as little as £2 to £3 GBP, and midrange travellers can get a comfortable private room with air con and en suite for £10 to £15 GBP.
 As I’ve already said, costs can go through the roof after this, but you really don’t need to spend more than mid range prices for a good level of comfort.